6ebeng/LibraryManagement/readme.md

-Of course.
-I have updated the `README.md` to include a new section on Code Coverage, using the provided reports.

 # Library Management System

 This is a full-stack web application for managing a library's inventory, users, and borrowals.
 It provides a user-friendly interface for both librarians and members, with role-based access control to ensure data security and integrity.